 If a date range is needed (i.e. a start and end date with individual values) it could be done similarly, by ensuring that two dates are returned by the SQL query.

-Here below I point at a All jobs endpoint that has a table called All Jobs_TX_Root with two fields Id and Name.
-So in my setup I have added {Id} as the value to change.
+Here below I point at an All jobs endpoint that has a table called All Jobs_TX_Root with two fields Id and Name.
+So in my setup, I have added {Id} as the value to change.
 You need to be sure it is in the same case setting as well, adding id or ID would not work.

 Override pagination